MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 The official roadmap for Azure Information Protection is now on the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?&filters=Azure%20Information%20Protection%2CO365%20Information%20Protection#owRoadmapMainContent).

-The Azure Information Protection product team posts announcements about major new releases on the [Enterprise Mobility + Security blog](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/bg-p/enterprisemobilityandsecurity/label-name/Azure%20Information%20Protection).
-Smaller releases are announced on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://office365.uservoice.com/forums/928576-microsoft-information-protection-mip) for the status of requested features.
+The Azure Information Protection product team posts announcements about new releases on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://office365.uservoice.com/forums/928576-microsoft-information-protection-mip) for the status of requested features.

 You'll find additional and more detailed information on the [Azure Information Protection technical blog](https://aka.ms/AIPblog).